 If there’s one thing you need to know about our chefs, it’s this: They want to hear from you.
 If you have a question, a comment, a suggestion or a critique, let them know.
 They make a point of making themselves available in the dining halls, so feel free to walk right up and chat.
 And don’t be surprised if they do the same.

-Frank Turchan, Executive Chef
+Frank Turchan, Campus Certified Executive Chef (Residential)

 A master of his craft, Executive Chef Frank Turchan came from Detroit’s elite kitchens to help elevate the culinary experience at Michigan Dining to new heights.
 Students, staff and guests at catered events benefit from his expertise in menu development and his creativity in designing special dining occasions.
 With a culinary arts degree from The Culinary Institute of America and training in New York, Chicago and Detroit, he shares his expertise via specialized training for the culinary team, one-on-one mentoring of chefs and oversight for all MDining kitchens.
 His experience in international and multi-concept dining has been key to the designs of the Central Campus Dining Center at South Quad, North Quad Dining and East Quad Dining.
 Chef Frank has a deep appreciation for the beauty of simple food — letting the ingredients shine and providing a uniquely memorable dining experience.

-Jeremy Moser, Chef de Cuisine
+Jeremy Moser, Certified Executive Chef (Bursley Dining)

 Since his first job at age 15 in a German restaurant, Chef Jeremy has immersed himself in contemporary global cuisines.
 He absorbs the culture and applies what he learns to recipe development.
 Chef Jeremy owes his culinary expertise to on-the-job training, chef mentors and formal training at Schoolcraft College.
 His food philosophy is simple: use fresh, local, seasonal and sustainable products to create well received dishes.
 His dream meal is a Chinese hot pot with an arrangement of locally grown meats and vegetables to simmer in the broth, along with a cold micro brewed sour ale from Jolly Pumpkin in Dexter, Michigan.